Ah, tie-in movies, one of my guilty pleasures. In the best case scenario they’re a mixed blessing, a downright curse for most fans.

 Resident Evil – horror in white

 The one horror videogame movie that actually got a decent budget and cast.
 Since Paul W.S.
 Anderson proved to be the right choice for Mortal Kombat, why not let him direct this one too?
 As with Double Dragon, this is also a typical product of its time, the post-Matrix era where it was mandatory to have a slo-mo fighting scene, an out-of-nowhere heroine who spouts one-liners while doing little else and an abundance of random industrial/metal songs on the soundtrack.
-Still, while I maintain it’s a semi-decent action horror movie, it veers far from the original “horror mansion” setting of the first Biohazard title and there are basically none of the characters so, it’s really a videogame movie only in name.
+Still, while I maintain it’s a semi-decent action horror movie, it veers far from the original “horror mansion” setting of the first Biohazard title.
+Since almost none of the series’ characters make an appearance, this is, again, a videogame movie in name only.
 There’s a serious lack of scary atmospheres since the movie is mostly set in labs and sewers.
 Apparently, Milla Jovovich really loves her character so her husband made her star in all the FIVE sequels, each one of them having nothing to do with the games.

 Resident Evil trailer